25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Asking good questions is using inquiries to gather information, clarify issues, and explore interests.
 Asking good questions is vital for uncovering hidden needs and finding common ground in negotiations.
 Poor questioning leads to incomplete understanding and missed opportunities.

-Research by experts at the Program on Negotiation at Harvard Law School (2024) emphasizes the importance of asking good questions in integrative negotiations.
+Research by experts at the Program on Negotiation at Harvard Law School in 2024 emphasizes the importance of asking good questions in integrative negotiations.
 The study suggests that open-ended questions help negotiators gain more valuable information, facilitating better outcomes.
 Asking questions like, “Can you explain your main concerns with this proposal?” reveals underlying issues that need to be addressed.

 Asking good questions challenges include avoiding leading or biased questions, which skew the responses and hinder effective negotiation.
 Mastering asking good questions naturally transitions to Presenting Multiple Equivalent Offers Simultaneously (MESOs), as good questions help in understanding what offers is equivalent and acceptable to all parties involved.